conda/conda/docs/source/user-guide/tasks/build-packages/compiler-tools.rst

 with (pseudo) cross-compiling in mind, all of the executables in a compiler package are "prefixed."
 Instead of ``gcc``, the executable name of the compiler you use will be something like ``x86_64-conda_cos6-linux-gnu-gcc``.
-These full compiler names are shown in the build logs, recording the target platform and helping prevent the common mistake of using the wrong compiler.
+These full compiler names are shown in the build logs, recording the host platform and helping prevent the common mistake of using the wrong compiler.

 Many build tools such as ``make`` and ``cmake`` search by default for a